 - Herbicides: Glyphosate, 2,4-dichlorophenoxyacetic acid (2,4-D), and 4-chloro-2-methylphenoxy propionic acid (MCPP) are three weed killers to keep away from your dog.
 Toxicity symptoms range from vomiting and diarrhea to ataxia and tremors.

 - Urea: Often used as a nitrogen source in residential-use fertilizers, urea can be toxic for dogs.
-Ingested in small amounts leads to gastrointestinal symptoms.
+Ingestion in small amounts leads to gastrointestinal symptoms.
 Large ingestions can lead to methemoglobinemia (hemoglobin can no longer carry enough oxygen to organs and tissues).

-Attractive Smells
+3. Attractive Smells

 Surprisingly, some organic fertilizers considered safe for the environment can be hazardous to pets because of their attractive aroma.
-Bone meal, fish meal, blood meal, and feather meal are popular organic fertilizers made of animal byproducts from the meatpacking or farming industry.

 For us, they smell bad, but for your dog, they smell like delicious food.

-Such products are more likely to drive pets to dig into fertilizer packages and eat large quantities.
-They might even eat them from the soil if you allow access in the yard soon after spreading.
+If they just sniff the fertilizer, there’s not much of a risk; the real problem is that such products are more likely to drive pets to dig into fertilizer packages and eat large quantities.
+They might even eat them from the soil if you allow access to the yard soon after spreading.

 Warning!
 Mixing such fertilizers with pesticides or herbicides increases the risk of ingestion and severe toxicity.
 Your dog also might be tempted to eat poisonous plants or bulbs that are covered in an animal-derived fertilizer.

-Moldy Fertilizer
+4. Moldy Fertilizer

 Any type of solid fertilizer can become toxic to your dog if it is moldy.
 Mold contains tremorgenic mycotoxins that trigger symptoms within an hour after ingestion.
 Common clinical signs of mold toxicity include: